WhosMyName/DSAS/README.md

 <-------------------------------------------------------------->

-####Just download the DSAS.zip, extract it into a subfolder of your "Users"-Folder and you should be good to go!
+####Just download the DSAS Complete Edition.zip, extract it into a subfolder of your "Users"-Folder and you should be good to go!

+####DSAS 2 & 3 need to be run with Administrator Privileges, as Microsoft does not allow to create Symbolic Links as non-Admin!

 ###Searching for Testers, please leave feedback!